gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Thoughtful, you keep an eye out while I get the solars set up."

 It only took the travellers a few minutes to settle in.
-Special Blazes laid out the solar panels in a line, connecting one cable to them and others to Able and Bee Six Vee.
+Special Blazes laid out the solar panels in a line and unspooled cables to connect them to Able and Bee Six Vee.
-Thoughtful unfolded a camp chair and took a moment to assemble a tripod for her long-barrelled rifle, then sat down and began scanning the road below them through its telescopic sight in smooth, unhurried sweeps.
+Thoughtful unfolded a camp chair and assembled a tripod for her long-barrelled rifle, then sat down and began scanning the road below them through its telescopic sight in smooth, unhurried sweeps.

 Maddy nudged Gumption.
-"I gotta get out for a minute."
+"I *have* to get out for a minute."
 He nodded,
 his bladder clearly as uncomfortable as hers.